jdepool/BOXI-GESTION-3/replit.md

 # Overview

-BoxiSleep is a comprehensive sales management dashboard for a sleep products company.
-It enables users to upload sales data from various channels (Cashea, Shopify, Treble), visualize key metrics through interactive dashboards, and manage sales records with filtering and export functionalities.
+BoxiSleep is a comprehensive sales management system for a sleep products company.
+It enables users to upload sales data from various channels (Cashea, Shopify, Treble) and manage sales records with filtering and export functionalities.
 The application provides real-time analytics on sales performance, delivery status, and channel-specific metrics to support informed business decisions, with financial payment tracking.

 # User Preferences